AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 Sample:

 ```
-beaconing=1   ;Set to 1 to beacon.
+beaconing=1                         ; set to 1 to beacon.
 Defaults to 0
 ```

 See [European Repeater Operation](../adv-topics/eurorptr.md) for more information on the application of this option.